- Become a more cross-culturally and globally conscious citizen of the world.

 - Receive a certificate and a transcript notation that shows you have earned a Global Citizenship Certificate.

-The program offers students development in core areas.
+Our program offers students development in the following core areas.

 The foundational class, Global Perspectives (IFS 2070/2052), introduces students to the basic concepts, theories, functions and behaviors associated with intercultural communication.